bookofproofs/bookofproofs.github.io/_sources/history/14th-century/paramesvara.md

 **Paramesvara** was an Indian astronomer and mathematician who wrote many commentaries on earlier works as well as making observations.

 ### Mathematical Profile (Excerpt):
-* Although his father has not been identified, we know that Paramesvara was born into a Namputiri Brahmana family who were astrologers and astronomers.
 * This village was in Kerala and Paramesvara himself gives its coordinates with respect to Ujjain.
 * From Paramesvara's writing we know that Rudra was his teacher, and Nilakantha, who knew Paramesvara personally, tells us that Paramesvara's teachers included Madhava and Narayana.
 * We can be fairly confident that the dates we have given for Paramesvara are roughly correct since he made eclipe observations over a period of 55 years.